ttimsmith/refactor.tv/Readme.markdown

     $ brew install postgresql

 (Be sure and read the caveats after it installs.
 You must run some additional commands to get it to complete the installation.)
+You can also use [Postgres.app](http://postgresapp.com) if that's more your thing.

 Run the following queries to setup the user in Postgres: